tonybutzer/et/docs/source/01project_charter.md

 2. Security Items will need to be addressed - likely in stages
 3. Attention Span risk - the amount of work and the pace of change can vector resources in unexpected ways.

-## Team and Organization:
+## External Subject Matter Option List

 - list who will work on the project, who oversees the project, and outline their roles

-1. Renee Pieschke - PRODUCT MANAGER - strategic advisor
+1. Renee Pieschke - PRODUCT MANAGER - strategic advisor - Collection-2 Expert
-	- Rich Signell - Visionary
+	- Rich Signell - Visionary - PANGEO expertise
+	- Nathan Roberts - cloud data access, xarray and dask
+2. CHS Team AWS Cloud meets FedRAMP
-2. Pegah Lashgarlou - EKS/K8s expert and administrator
+	- Pegah Lashgarlou - EKS/K8s expert and administrator
 	- Sam Congdon - EKS Consultant
 	- Bill Howe - AWS Consultant
 	- John Hedman - AWS Consultant

 3. Tony Butzer - Jupyter Hub and Jupyter Notebook - facilitator
-4. Rizbi Hassan - Notebook Content Managment
+4. Rizbi Hassan - Notebook Content Management

 ## Approvals:
 - a space for stakeholders to record their approval (or disapproval) of the charter